 Ennodia vs OpenRouter

-Ennodia is not that.
+Ennodia is not a hosted multi-model API.
 Current Ennodia releases do not sell hosted model access or abstract provider billing.

 Choose OpenRouter When